browserengineering/book/book/scripts.md

 });
 ```

-Now it's impossible to submit the form when the comment is too long.
+This way it's impossible to submit the form when the comment is too long.

 Well...
 Impossible in this browser.
-But there are browsers that don't
+But since there are browsers that
-run JavaScript (like ours, one chapter back).
-So we should do the
+don't run JavaScript (like ours, one chapter back), we should check
-check on the server side also:
+the length on the server side too:

 ``` {.python file=server}
 def add_entry(params):